EvidenceBackedPoliticalBeliefs/UnitedKingdom/IsEquityHarmful.md

 Let's consider two scenarios.

 **Drug king pin**
 The widgets in the above scenario are packets of heroin.
 Heroin is well known to cause immense damage to humans.
-There is no argument that producing packets of heroin is a moral negative action.
+There is no argument that producing packets of heroin is a not morally negative action.

 By this logic we can calculate that his contribution to society is less than 0.